Really-Simple-Plugins/complianz-gdpr/readme.txt

 = Love Complianz GDPR? =
 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the premium version = Premium features =
+* Customized and legally validated privacy statement, disclaimer, processing agreements, dataleak reporting tools, created by the Dutch law firm ICTRecht Groningen
 * Geo ip cookie warning: show the cookie warning only to visitors from countries with a cookie law
 * Respects Do Not track settings in users browsers
-* Customized and legally validated privacy statement, disclaimer, processing agreement, dataleak reporting tools, created by the Dutch law firm ICTRecht Groningen
+* Multilanguage support for the cookie warning
 * Premium support

-[contact](https://www.complianz.io/contact/) us if you have any questions, issues, or suggestions.
+[Contact](https://www.complianz.io/contact/) us if you have any questions, issues, or suggestions.
 Complianz GDPR is developed by [Complianz BV](https://www.complianz.io).

 = Installation =
 * Go to “plugins” in your Wordpress Dashboard, and click “add new”
-* Click “upload”, and select the zip file you downloaded after the purchase.
+* Click “upload”, and select the downloaded zip file.
 * Activate
 * Navigate to “Complianz”, and follow the instructions

-== Frequently Asked Questions ==
+== Frequently asked questions ==
+= Knowledgebase =
+Complianz maintains a continuously growing knowledgebase about GDPR on [complianz.io](https://complianz.io)

+= When do I need a cookie consent banner? =
+When you are using cookies that store personal data you always have to explicitly ask consent to the user.
+When you anonymize every single bit of data you don’t have to.
+Functional cookies don’t require the consent of the user as they are only placed for functional purposes.

+= What are functional cookies? =
+Functional cookies are cookies that fall outside the scope of the cookie law.
+Cookies that are used to track if something is placed in the cart, or if a user is logged in, or anonized, not shared statistics cookies, are functional cookies.
+There is no need to request permission for this kind of cookies, nor is there any need to describe them in your cookie policy (although we think that is a good idea).

+= What are analytical cookies? =
+Analytical cookies are used to track visitors on the website.
+How do they browse, how long are they staying, and what are they looking at, e.g. Also demography is part of an analytical cookie.
+They are essential in measuring the usage of a website and to optimize it.
+They can be seen as real management instruments.

+= What are advertising, marketing or tracking cookies? = Advertising, or marketing cookies, are cookies that are being placed for advertising purposes.
+Advertising cookies can never be placed without consent.
+These cookies are only being used for advertising purposes.

+Our plugin decides whether a cookie consent banner has to be shown.
+So you shouldn’t need to worry when using our plugin.

 == Change log ==
+= 1.0.17 =
+* Added < PHP 5.6 warning
+*
+= 1.0.16 =
+* Fix: output escaping of html strings, causing the html to show in plain text.

+= 1.0.15 =
+* Fix: cookieblocker removed script in incorrect way, causing a php error

+* 1.0.14
+* Tweak: set page as processed before the request is made during scan
+* Fix: pre 4.9.6 version of wp could not show admin pages due to privacy capability not existing

 = 1.0.12 =
 * Fix: scan freezing when URL is loaded http over https.